coinbase/coinbase-commerce-woocommerce/readme.txt

 == Description ==

-Accept cryptocurrencies through Coinbase Commerce such as Ethereum, Litecoin and Bitcoin Cash on your WooCommerce store.
+Accept cryptocurrencies through Coinbase Commerce such as USDC, Ethereum, and Matic on your WooCommerce store.

 == Installation ==